 This program utilizes state commission-mandated topics and methods of instruction.
 General subjects include, but are not limited to, criminal, juvenile, civil, traffic, and alcoholic beverage laws; investigative, patrol, custody, and court procedures; emergency responses; and ethics and community relations.

 Successful graduates receive a curriculum certificate and are qualified to take certification examinations mandated by the North Carolina Criminal Justice Education and Training Standards Commission and/or the North Carolina Sheriffs’ Education and Training Standards Commission.

 Coastal Carolina Community College offers a Certificate.
 The appropriate coursework is listed below.

-Admission requirements for the NC Criminal Justice Education and Training Standards Commission and Coastal Carolina Community College must be completed by the dates for the corresponding semesters.
+Admission requirements for the NC Criminal Justice Education and Training Standards Commission and Coastal Carolina Community College must be completed before a student can be registered for a BLET class.

 BLET is a limited enrollment program.
 When the number of applicants exceeds the number of spots available, a point system will be used to determine the most eligible candidates.
 All applicants are encouraged to do their best on the TABE test and the POPAT and should submit all required documents to complete their application as soon as possible.

 For more information, please contact the BLET Director at (910) 938-6849 or the BLET Administrative Office at (910) 938-6348.

 - Basic Law Enforcement Training Certificate (C55120)